 How hard is it to learn trumpet?

 Like the flute, getting a sound out of a brass instrument can be tricky at first.
+Developing the proper trumpet embouchure is especially challenging for new players.
 You may need a few formal lessons or a quick playing session with support from an experienced player.

 Once you learn how to produce a sound, you’ll need to develop the lip strength and breath control to make a quality tone.
 This can take a few years.
 The trumpet takes at least six to eight years to master.